DylanVann/media.macro/README.md

 const MyImage = {
     height: 100,
     width: 100,
+    // included if the file is an image
+    imgBase64: '...',
     imgSrc: '...',
     imgWebPSrc: '...',
     imgSrcSet: '...',
     imgWebPSrcSet: '...',
     imgBase64: '...',
+    // included if the file is a video
     videoSrc: '...',
     videoPosterSrc: '...',
     videoPosterWebPSrc: '...',